Topological nodal line in superfluid $^3$He and the Anderson theorem: Acknowledgments

-{\bf Acknowledgements}.
-We thank Igor Fomin for discussion.
-This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 694248).
+We thank Igor Fomin for discussions and Vladimir Dmitriev for providing nafen-243 sample.
+This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 694248), by Academy of Finland (grant 332964), and additionally by the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 824109.
+The experiments were performed at the Low Temperature Laboratory, which is a part of the OtaNano research infrastructure of Aalto University and of the European Microkelvin Platform.
+T.K. acknowledges support from the Finnish Cultural foundation.